 Many health conditions stem from their snout shape.
 The breathing difficulties it causes often forces dogs to lead sedentary lives.
 Plus, it makes it easy for them to experience infections, sinus problems, and more.

 The health risks don't stop there.
 Eye and bone issues are relatively common, too.
 Dry eyes, corneal ulcers, retinal atrophy, and even inverted eyelids can occur.
 As for skeletal problems, Pugs may suffer from hip dysplasia, vertebral deformities, Legg-Perthes disease, and more.

 The Right Diet

 While many of these health conditions are genetic, your dog's diet does play a part in their overall health.
 It's not always possible to avoid these diseases.
-But, you can do your part to support the healthy parts of your pup by giving them the best diet that money can buy.
+But, you can do your part to support the healthy parts of your pup by giving them the best balanced diet that money can buy.

 Some foods may even be able to provide relief.
 For example, foods with joint supplements can reduce the effects of arthritis while nutrients like beta-carotene can support ocular health.

 Don't let the common health problems scare you.
 Pugs are a joy to have in the home.
 They're lovable pets that want nothing more than to spend time with you and have fun.
 To make sure that they have the fuel for a happy and healthy life, give your Pug a balanced diet that they will love.